Meet cattle welfare requirements

 Pet pigs ('micropigs') are also covered by the same regulations.
 If you keep even one pig, you must:

-The only exemption for holdings with 10 or fewer sows relates to group housing requirements during pregnancy - all other rules apply in full.
+The only exemption for holdings with fewer than 10 sows relates to group housing requirements during pregnancy - all other rules apply in full.

 While not a strict legal requirement, having a written health and welfare plan agreed with your vet demonstrates good practice and helps ensure compliance.